ecoed/tutorials/modules/10-Eco-Data-Things/Thing-10.md

 2. [Spatial data visualisation with R](https://www.r-bloggers.com/spatial-data-visualization-with-r-2/): for those who have done the R modules in Software Carpentry - this might be a good activity to flex your R muscles!
 Want [more](https://www.researchgate.net/publication/274697165_Spatial_Data_Visualisation_with_R)?
 Here are some more [R tutorials](http://pakillo.github.io/R-GIS-tutorial/).
 3. Create a map using [Google Fusion Tables](https://support.google.com/fusiontables/answer/2527132?hl=en&ref_topic=2592806): this offers lots of features, but you need a Google account.
 The excellent Google Fusion tutorial uses butterfly data to show you how to import data, map the data and customise your map.

+The [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/) is an international not-for-profit organization that develops open standards for the geospatial community.
+OGC through their dedicated global members have developed several standards to share geospatial data.
+Some of the most commonly use standards are:
+- [Web Map Service](http://www.opengeospatial.org/standards/wms) (WMS): a standard web protocol to query and access geo-registered static map images as a web service.
+The outputs are images that can be displayed in a browser application.
+- [Web Feature Service](http://www.e-cartouche.ch/content_reg/cartouche/webservice/en/html/wfs_whatWFSis.html) (WFS): a standard web protocol to query and extract geographic features of a map, these are typically attributes of a map.
+The latest version of WFS (3.0, Dec 2017) has created [a lot of excitement in the community](https://medium.com/@cholmes/wfs-3-0-get-excited-yes-8e904fdbcc0).
+- [Web Coverage Service](http://www.opengeospatial.org/standards/wcs) (WCS): provides access to geospatial information representing phenomena that are variable over space and time, such as satellite images or aerial photos.
+The service delivers a raster image that can be further interpreted and processed.

+[Geoserver](http://geoserver.org/) is the most popular open source reference implementation of WMS, WFS and WCS standards.

+**Consider:** The data world is hungry for Geospatial tools and metadata and there is growing demand for people with these skills.
+How can these skills be encouraged in your institution?

 ![](images/spatial-data.png)